joaopedronardari/AndroidHeartBeatFixer/README.md

 AndroidHeartBeatFixer
 =====================
 Way to set heartbeat interval and the User receive PushNotifications from GCM.
-Based on related post in Google Forums about HeartBeat problem.
+Based on a Google Forums post about HeartBeat problem.

 How GCM push notifications connection works?